sporto/elm-tutorial/040_effects/effects.md

 ## Collection of effects

-Other times we will return a collection of effects to run, be we don't return a list of effects, we return just one `Effects`:
+Other times we will return a collection of effects to run, but we don't return a list of effects, we return just one `Effects`:

 ```elm
 Effect.batch [effect1, effect2]